 Note that sometimes cams are spoken about as the total degrees, and the 1978 would be 308°.
 Note well above, the description of 284° earlier camshafts.

-How is total degrees calculated?
+What is total degrees?
+How is total degrees calculated?:

 Total degrees means the difference between closing and opening angles.
 The number of degrees is given in crankshaft degrees, and is the number of degrees that valves are off their seats.
 This can be exceptionally confusing because different camshaft makers, difference engine manufacturer's, etc., can and do specify such degrees at varying amounts of valve lift.
 Also, the same manufacturer may specify the 'degree' of any camshaft, as for a quite different valve lift, than for the TIMING of the individual cam events.
 You may want to read this paragraph over and over!